MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * When you combine your 12 sheets into one data frame
 * If you make a custom data frame for detailed specifics
 * The list is endless!
-Think of the nearly 30 queues we made in SQL.
+Think of the over 30 queues we made in SQL.
 All of those can be done in R, plus more!

 </details>